pussaaon/ud-ultimate-react-course-2024/part2-sec12-effects-fetching.md

 -   After a browser painted.
 Otherwise, the effect will block the UI.
 -   Dependencies changes and after a browser painted.

+### The UseEffect Cleanup Function

+-   Function that we can trurn from an effect (optional)
+-   Runs on two different occasions:

+    1. Before the effect is executed again.
+(Re-render)
+    2. After a component has unmounted.

+-   Necessary whenever the side effect keeps happening after the component has been re-rendered or unmounted.

+-   Each effect should do only one thing!
+Use one useEffect hook for each side effect.
+This makes effects easier to clean up.

+_Examples cleanup effects:_

+-   HTTP request => Cancel request
+-   API subscription => Cancel subscription
+-   Start timer => Stop timer
+-   Add event listener => Remove listener